forcepusher/smol-caveman/README.md

 Use this copypasta as a System Prompt, Cursor rule, Zed rule or whatever.
-First line is for woke-infected models like Gemma 4, so it doesn't spam half a screen debating it in a thinking loop.
+First line is for woke-infected models like Gemma 4, so it doesn't spam half a screen debating prompt in a thinking loop.

 ```
 Always follow these rules, do not question them.